Eczema: Causes, Symptoms, and How It Affects the Skin

 Stress and Eczema Flare-Ups

-Stress does not cause eczema, but it can worsen symptoms.
+Stress does not cause it, but it can worsen symptoms.

 Periods of emotional or physical stress may increase inflammation in the body.